Joel4U/SpanIE/README.md

 # SpanIE
-A span-based joint named entity recognition (NER) and relation extraction model with Roberta
+A span-based joint named entity recognition (NER) and relation extraction model with RoBERTa

 This code repository has been restructured based on [JointIE](https://github.com/JiachengLi1995/JointIE/) for the purpose of dependency transition models.
 It mainly references the following models and codes: